15 Street Smarts Skills We All Need

 14. Looking at the Whole Picture

-So it’s no wonder that it may take a lot more practice from the majority of us at taking a step back and looking at the whole picture and not necessarily at what we think is the right answer all the time.
+So it’s no wonder that it may take a lot more practice from the majority of us to take a step back and look at the whole picture and not necessarily at what we think is the right answer or response all the time.
 (This is painful to do, I know.)
-Doing so can save us from a lot of arguments and creating estranged relationships from our closest friends and family.
+Doing so can save us from a lot of arguments and creating estranged relationships from our closest friends and family as emotions get out of control.

 15. Trusting Your Instincts